 This measure tracks the progress MoDOT is making in obligating Recovery Act project dollars for each mode.

-Data for this measure is collected by Multimodal Operations.
+The data for this measure is collected by Multimodal Operations and will be updated quarterly.
 All current MoDOT reports for Recovery Act projects can be found on MoDOT's Ready To Go Web site.
-This is a quarterly measure.

 Improvement Status